ratlifflj/F25-EE345/src/syllabus.md

 Washington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
 The UW’s policy, including more information about how to request an accommodation, is available at [Religious Accommodations Policy](https://registrar.washington.edu/staffandfaculty/religious-accommodations-policy/).
 Accommodations must be requested within the first two weeks of this course using the [Religious Accommodations Request form](https://registrar.washington.edu/students/religious-accommodations-request/).

 ### Inclusion
 Our code and our projects are made better by considering a variety of viewpoints.
-Your course staff is committed to the values outlined in the [University's inclusiveness statement](https://hr.uw.edu/diversity/hiring/dei-commitment-statement/), and you are expected to uphold a supportive and inclusive learning environment.

 If, at any point, you are made to feel uncomfortable, disrespected, or excluded by a staff member or fellow student, please report the incident so that we may address the issue and maintain a supportive and inclusive learning environment.
 Should you feel uncomfortable bringing up an issue with a staff member directly, you may consider contacting the [Office of the Ombud](https://www.washington.edu/ombud/).